Silhouettes, an exploration of the mystery of life by Rizwan Ali31 May 2017, Posted by Photography in

 Part of what draws us to silhouettes is that it’s actually quite rare for us to see a true silhouette with our own eyes.
 Human eyes are much more sophisticated than even the most advanced cameras, so we’re able to easily see details in the brightest and the darkest parts of a scene simultaneously.

 Much like life, many of the questions surrounding the meaning of a photographic silhouette cannot be answered.
 The photographer merely sets the stage and creates a partially written play.
 Each person who views the picture will reach a different interpretation, a different conclusion and create a different final act.
-This process makes the final interpretation of silhouette pictures unique for each viewer.
+This process makes the final reading of silhouette pictures unique for each viewer.